TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 [If you map these coordinates, you can draw the square area that the data was retrieved from by MapZen.](https://www.darrinward.com/lat-long/?id=5a5a8ca8350953.90505480)

 ## Ideas for Additional Improvement
 Before doing this project, I had never heard of the OpenStreetMap project.
 It is entirely possible that the project was much more popular when the Udacity Data Analyst Nanodegree was first formed, and thus was a more well known project that could be implemented in the course.
-Over time though, it is possible that contributions to the project have decreased over the years as the movement has become less popular.
-It is also possible that its popularity hasn't decreased globally or at all; only contributions to the Raleigh-Durham area may have decreased.
+Over time though, it is possible that node/way contributions to the project have decreased over the years as the movement has become less popular, or as more locations in Raleigh-Durham have already been mapped.

 In order to better understand the situation, I decided that I would explore the `timestamp` data included in all of the `nodes` and `ways` in the osm file.
 To do so, I explored aggregated user contributions by year and graphed the results to a bar grpah.